mrsarm/spring-react-crud/README.md

       even using Websockets
 - [X] Split the JS code in different modules to make it more readable (in the original code all the React classes are in just one .js file)
-- [ ] Fix issue edit users cause to blank the password in the database
 - [ ] Add more features, specially to handle users ...